Criztiandev/BARANGAY-JUSTICE-SYSTEM-FRONTEND/lack.md

 11. Option screen for system options
 12. Date picket controlled and not controlled
 13. Charts integrations and easy to create
+14. add a ci/cd for deployment and testing